Security and Privacy

 To enable remote tracking, go to your phone’s settings and look for the “Find My Phone” or “Find My Device” option.
 Turn on the feature and ensure that location services are also enabled on your device.
 This will allow you to track your phone’s location using another device or computer if it goes missing.

 In case of theft or loss, you can also use the remote wiping feature to erase all data on your phone remotely.
 This is important as hackers can gain access to sensitive information such as bank details, social media passwords, and personal contacts stored on your device.
-By enabling these features, you can ensure that even if someone else gets possession of your phone they won’t be able to extract any valuable information from it.
+By enabling these features, you can ensure that even if someone else gets possession of your phone, they won’t be able to extract any valuable information from it.

 6. Secure your physical device

 One of the most important things you can do to protect your smartphone from getting hacked is to secure it physically.
-This means taking steps to ensure that only authorized individuals can access your device.
+This means taking steps to ensure that only authorised individuals can access your device.
 One way to do this is by setting a strong password or PIN code on your phone.
 Make sure to use a combination of letters, numbers, and special characters, and avoid using easily guessable information like birthdays or names.

 Another way to secure your physical device is by enabling biometric authentication features such as fingerprint scanning or face recognition.
 These technologies are much harder for hackers to bypass than traditional passwords or PIN codes.
 You should also avoid leaving your phone unattended in public places where it could be stolen or tampered with.

 Finally, consider investing in a protective case for your smartphone that covers all edges and corners of the device.
-This will not only protect against physical damage but also make it more difficult for anyone trying to access the internals of the phone without proper authorization.
+This will not only protect against physical damage but also make it more difficult for anyone trying to access the internals of the phone without proper authorisation.
 By taking these simple steps, you can significantly reduce the risk of someone hacking into your smartphone through physical means.

 7. Enable two-factor authentication